 Assessment typically comprises exams (e.g. test or exam), practical (e.g. presentations, performance) and coursework (e.g. essays, reports, self-assessment, portfolios, dissertation).
 The approximate percentage for how you will be assessed on this programme is as follows, though depends to some extent on the optional modules you choose.

 Based on the Education and Skills Funding Agency funding rules your on-the-job training will also be assessed to ensure that it meets the requirements of the apprenticeship standard.
 You will also need to successfully complete an End-Point Assessment.

 We aim to provide feedback on assessments within 20 working days.

-To give you an indication of class sizes, this course normally enrols 10 students and lecture sizes are normally 10-50.
+To give you an indication of class sizes, this course normally attracts 10 learners and lecture sizes are normally 10-105.
 However this can vary by module and academic year.

-The course is taught at the Faculty of Science, Engineering and Computing.
+The programme is taught at the Faculty of Engineering, Computing and the Environment.
 Faculty staff have a wide range of experience across research and industry and continue to practice and research at the cutting edge of their discipline.
-This ensures that our courses are current and industry informed ensuring you get the most relevant and up to date education possible.
+This ensures that our programmes are current and industry informed ensuring you get the most relevant and up to date education possible.

 Staff will use their experience and professional networks to hone your skills and shape you into the next generation of science, technology, engineering and mathematics (STEM) graduates.

 Postgraduate students may run or assist in lab sessions and may also contribute to the teaching of seminars under the supervision of the module leader.

 This degree apprenticeship programme is funded through the Government's Apprenticeship Levy within the approved funding band.